Adding ‘Project Settings’ to Unreal Engine (DeveloperSettings)

 DeveloperSettingsBackedByCVars

-This new class lets us easily bind console variables to project settings and easily change and store defaults either per developer or project-wide.
+This new class lets us bind console variables to project settings and easily change and store defaults either per developer or project-wide.
+In practice this means we can define default values in the INI files and at runtime change them using console variables.

 // Should we do debug drawing for bullet traces (if above zero, sets how long (in seconds)